aidenzepp/Crypto-Discord-Bot/README.md

 - `see_crypto_info`
     - **Aliases:** `see-crypto-info`, `see-cinfo`, `seecrypto`
-    - **Attributes:** *crypto_symbols*
+    - **Attributes:** **args*
-        - *crypto_symbols*: takes all of the characters passed after the command name and searches the cryptocurrency data for cryptocurrencies with matching symbols; sends a message in the embed form to the channel it was called in, displaying information for each cryptocurrency requested.
+        - **args*: takes all characters passed after the command name and searches the cryptocurrency data for cryptocurrencies with matching symbols; sends a message in the embed form to the channel it was called in, displaying information for each cryptocurrency requested.
             > **Note:** the input symbols are **not** case-sensitive, though they will need to have only **one** space in between each currency; if any characters **not** in A-Z or a-z are part of the request, the symbol who has one of these characters will be returned with the error embed message.

     - **Description:** sorts through the data obtained from *CoinMarketCap* to retrieve information on cryptocurrencies with symbols matching any or all of the symbols requested; sends a message in the embed form to the channel it was called in, displaying information for each of the cryptocurrencies requested.